brendacs/colludia-gatsby/src/content/posts/review/2020-08-20-night-in-the-woods-review.markdown

 <figcaption>One of Mae's many unique personality traits: Recording life events in her journal.</figcaption>

-Simply put, all these extra things to do are just that—more things to do.
+Simply put, all these extra things to do are just that — more things to do.

 Alternatively, you can also do _none_ of those things, and just move forward with the game's story as it is told. _Night in the Woods_ puts the players' freedom of choice first, and a player's decision to NOT do anything besides than the main story is nothing more than another way of playing the game as intended.